8bitbubsy/ft2play/README.md

 The project contains example code in the ft2play folder on how to interface with the API.

 # Notes
-- This is <i>not</i> the same replayer/mixer code used in the FT2 clone
+- This is <i>not</i> the same replayer/mixer code used in the FT2 clone (the FT2 clone also uses a port, but it has some audio fidelity improvements)
 - The accuracy has only been compared against a few songs
 - The code may not be 100% safe to use as a replayer in other projects, and as such I recommend to use this only for reference